 Hazard Analysis — Confined Space

-Problem:Workers that install pipe assemblies, fittings, valves, appliances and fixtures may face hazards from confined space.
+Problem:Workers that cut and drill holes in structures prior to pipe installation may face hazards from confined space.

 A confined space is any enclosed area not designed for continuous human occupancy that has a limited or restricted means of entry or exit.
 Further, existing ventilation is not sufficient to ensure that the space is free of a hazardous atmosphere, oxygen deficiency, or other potential hazards.

 Working in confined spaces can present some conditions that can be immediately dangerous to life or health (IDLH).
 These dangerous conditions can be engulfment, atmospheric, and/or other hazards.